What is yellow fever?

 - Yellowing of the skin or eyes (jaundice)

-Symptoms usually occur within 3 to 6 days after you are exposed to the virus.
+Symptoms usually happen within 3 to 6 days after you are exposed to the virus.
 Symptoms may look like other health problems.
-Always see your health care provider for a diagnosis.
+Always see your healthcare provider for a diagnosis.

-How is yellow fever diagnosed?Your health care provider will ask about your past health and travel history.
+How is yellow fever diagnosed?Your healthcare provider will ask about your past health and travel history for dates and exact locations.
 You will also need an exam.
 Blood tests can also help with a diagnosis.

 How is yellow fever treated?